 Set the start level on the Test dB bar.
-You can use the PTA under Tools to guide you in deciding what level to start the test.

 Click Signal Off/On when you are ready to present the first word.
 Remember to monitor your voice level on the VU meter and make sure you peak at the calibrated level.
-Score each patient response as correct or incorrect using the appropriate mouse or keyboard options.
+Score each client response as correct or incorrect using the appropriate mouse or keyboard options.